 Someone who has broken a bone usually knows they have done so right away.
 Sometimes the sound of the bone cracking can be heard.
 The affected joint might be out of place or deformed.
 In the case of a compound fracture, the bone will have punctured the skin and will be visible.

-A physician will take an X-ray of the area to confirm that a bone has been broken.
-This tool is not as useful in the case of a stress fracture because a stress fracture is not always visible by X-ray.
+A medical provider will take an X-ray of the area to confirm that a bone is broken.
+This tool is not as useful in the case of a stress fracture because a stress fracture is not always visible on an X-ray.